clausehound/clausehound-blog/content/blog/when-to-say-no-the-right-of-first-refusal/index.md

 **Skipping the calculations and making your own decisions on how to divide up the shares**

-Shareholders often also include a clause to come to a negotiated agreement on redistributing the shares themselves and bypassing the entire calculation mechanism - this is referred to above as the Redistribution Arrangement.
+Shareholders often also include a clause to come to a negotiated agreement on redistributing the shares themselves and bypassing the entire calculation mechanism - this is referred to above as the **Redistribution Arrangement**.
 Sample language is found below.